 The Club is committed to bringing joy to those who need it most.
-The players make regular visits to the Geelong Hospital Childrens Ward and Andrew Love Cancer Centre as well as the Royal Children's Hospital and Starlight Express Room.
+The players make regular visits to the Geelong Hospital Childrens Ward and Andrew Love Cancer Centre as well as the Royal Children's Hospital though the Starlight Children's Foundation.
 The Club also partners with organisations that deliver to people with disabilities or are disadvantaged through Gateways Support Services, Cottage by the Sea and Give Where You Live.